Northern Pikeminnow Oregon

 Pikeminnow Sport Reward Program

-One of the best reasons to focus on catching pikeminnow in Oregon and Washington is the sport reward program.
-This program is funded by the Bonneville Power Administration and is administered by the Pacific States Marine Fisheries Commission.
-This program works on a commission basis, and it pays for each fish that is caught, as long as the fish is over nine inches long.
+One of the main reasons anglers target pikeminnow in Oregon and Washington is the Sport Reward Program.
+Funded by the Bonneville Power Administration and administered by the Pacific States Marine Fisheries Commission, the program pays anglers on a per-fish basis for pikeminnow longer than nine inches.

-Typically, the program runs from May to August and focuses on the lower Columbia and the Snake Rivers in the Oregon and Washington States.
+The program typically runs from May through August and focuses on the lower Columbia and Snake rivers in Oregon and Washington.

-The program gives a great chance to earn good money.
-The top twenty anglers of 2016 averaged payments of $36,000 for the season, and the highest earner was paid $119,341.
+The program also offers substantial earning potential.
+In 2016, the top twenty anglers averaged $36,000 for the season, with the highest earner receiving $119,341.

 You May Also Like